 When numbers and time slots at crematoria are often so restricted, the bespoke nature of what we offer allows you the choice to have a small ceremony at the crematorium chapel, but plan a fuller celebration of life memorial for where you can be more creative and celbrate the life and personality of your loved one more freely.

 While a funeral director is the professional most likely to deal with the practical arrangements of a funeral, if you prefer to contact me directly, that’s absolutely fine too.
 Either way, what type of ceremony you choose is entirely up to you.

 Please also consider that you are not limited to holding the service at the crematorium chapel or graveside – where timings are very short and very strictly adhered to!

-You can hold your funeral or memorial ceremony in any Covid secure venue, where time might be less pressured and then have the cremation or burial afterward.
+You can hold your funeral or memorial ceremony in any Covid secure venue, where time might be less pressured and have a direct cremation or burial before or afterward.